 When And Why Separation Agreements Make Sense

-Separation agreements are contracts in which the parties can resolve issues such as child custody, child support, spousal support and equitable distribution outside of court by agreement.
+Separation agreements are contracts regarding typical divorce issues like custody and alimony.
 Couples can generally contract to anything as long as it is not illegal.
 Parties cannot contract to be divorced.
 Only a court can enter a divorce judgment.

 Separation agreements must be in writing and signed by both parties before a notary (not necessarily the same notary) to be enforceable.
 However, separation agreements are not court orders, and their enforcement and modification options are governed generally by contract law.